-- The centre should publicly display the document that proves the communication of the setting up of the sunbeds it has.
+- The center should publicly display the document that proves the communication of the setting up of the sunbeds it has.

 - The UV ray devices must have passed the corresponding yearly inspection.
 Each sunbed must have a visible label with the date of the next inspection.

-- The centre must have a minimum of one person who has the appropriate technical training to handle the tanning devices.
+- The center must have a minimum of one person who has the appropriate technical training to handle the tanning devices.

-- The centre must create a file with our details, specific recommendations, skin phototype, sessions received and the type of exposure of total doses received.
+- The center must create a file with our details, specific recommendations, skin phototype, sessions received and the type of exposure of total doses received.

-- The centre must have an informative poster regarding the risks and precautions users should take in a visible area of the reception or waiting room.
+- The center must have an informative poster regarding the risks and precautions users should take in a visible area of the reception or waiting room.

 - They must give us appropriate eye protection free of charge (clean and approved by the European Community).

-- The centre must have changing rooms and toilets with cold drinking water / hot water, soap dispenser and electric hand dryer or disposable towels.
+- The center must have changing rooms and toilets with cold drinking water / hot water, soap dispenser and electric hand dryer or disposable towels.

-- The centre must have a first aid kit.
+- The center must have a first aid kit.

 - The premises, instruments, goggles and sunbeds must look clean.